Old Fashioned Poppy Seed or Coleslaw Dressing

 Stir seeds in by hand.
 Refrigerate.
 The mixture will become slightly thicker when chilled.
 Makes about a cup.

-Note: if bottled lemon is used, check to see if it needs to be mixed with water to mimic the strength of an actual lemon; it may be concentrated.
+Note: if bottled lemon is used, check to see if it needs to be mixed with water to mimic the strength of an actual lemon; it may be highly concentrated.

 Did you make this recipe?